quicwg/base-drafts/draft-ietf-quic-tls.md

   there is data from a previous encryption level that TLS has not consumed, this MUST be treated as a connection error of type PROTOCOL_VIOLATION.

-Each time that TLS is provided with new data, new handshake octets are requested from TLS.
-TLS might not provide any octets if the handshake messages it has received are incomplete or it has no data to send.
+Each time that TLS is provided with new data, new handshake bytes are requested from TLS.
+TLS might not provide any bytes if the handshake messages it has received are incomplete or it has no data to send.

-Once the TLS handshake is complete, this is indicated to QUIC along with any final handshake octets that TLS needs to send.
+Once the TLS handshake is complete, this is indicated to QUIC along with any final handshake bytes that TLS needs to send.
 TLS also provides QUIC with the transport parameters that the peer advertised during the handshake.

 Once the handshake is complete, TLS becomes passive.
 TLS can still receive data